If you are contemplating getting away on a fairytale vacation, then combing the web for fairytale hotels should be at the top of your priority list.

 Crazy House Hotel, Vietnam ($66)

-Free WiFi is also available at every point in the property, meaning you can still stay in touch with your family, share pictures on social media, and even continue with your quest of winning $1 billion on Powerball right from your handset or PC.
+Free WiFi is also available at every point in the property, meaning you can still stay in touch with your family, share pictures on social media, and even continue with your quest of getting the high score on Candy Crush.

 Thorngrove Manor Hotel, Australia (From $990)